Saffron, the spice of well-being: how does it balance our mood and soothe our stress?

 3.1.
 The role of serotonin in mood regulation

 3.2.
-The importance of cortisol reduction
+The importance of reducing cortisol

 3.3.
 Effectiveness demonstrated by comparative studies